Keeping Students Safe

 - If you (or your child) ever encounter suspicious or dangerous situations online, report it to your internet service provider and local police.

-Tips to share with your student
+Tips to share with your child

 - Never post or share something that could affect your reputation or someone else’s.
 The internet never forgets!